Windows 10 deployment scenarios and tools

 With UEFI, you can benefit from:

-Faster boot time.
-UEFI does not use INT 13, and that improves boot time, especially when it comes to resuming from hibernate.
+- Faster boot time.
+UEFI doesn't use INT 13, and that improves boot time, especially when it comes to resuming from hibernate.

-CPU-independent architecture.
-Even if BIOS can run both 32- and 64-bit versions of firmware, all firmware device drivers on BIOS systems must also be 16-bit, and this affects performance.
+- CPU-independent architecture.
+Even if BIOS can run both 32-bit and 64-bit versions of firmware, all firmware device drivers on BIOS systems must also be 16-bit, and this affects performance.
 One of the reasons is the limitation in addressable memory, which is only 64 KB with BIOS.

-CPU-independent drivers.
+- CPU-independent drivers.
 On BIOS systems, PCI add-on cards must include a ROM that contains a separate driver for all supported CPU architectures.
-That is not needed for UEFI because UEFI has the ability to use EFI Byte Code (EBC) images, which allow for a processor-independent device driver environment.
+That isn't needed for UEFI because UEFI has the ability to use EFI Byte Code (EBC) images, which allow for a processor-independent device driver environment.

-Secure boot.
+- Secure boot.
 Windows 8 and later can use the UEFI firmware validation process, called secure boot, which is defined in UEFI 2.3.1.
-Using this process, you can ensure that UEFI launches only a verified operating system loader and that malware cannot switch the boot loader.
+Using this process, you can ensure that UEFI launches only a verified operating system loader and that malware can't switch the boot loader.

 UEFI Version 2.3.1B is the version required for Windows 8 and later logo compliance.
-Later versions have been released to address issues; a small number of machines may need to upgrade their firmware to fully support the UEFI implementation in Windows 8 and later.
+Later versions have been released to address issues; a few machines may need to upgrade their firmware to fully support the UEFI implementation in Windows 8 and later.

 Hardware support for UEFI